nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 #### From a Folder

 - The **XML export** is a low level export that enables users to either get the XML definition of the document or get a folder for each exported document that contains:
-    - document.xml file holding the document's metadata and various information such as the applied access rights,
+    - a document.xml file holding the document's metadata and various information such as the applied access rights,
-    - A .blob file that holds the binary content of the document.
+    - a .blob file that holds the binary content of the document.
 This blob is referenced in the document.xml file;
 - The **ZIP export** enables you to export a whole workspace, section or folder in a zipped XML folder.
 This export is only available on folderish documents.

 #### From a Document